ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Origin information.
 The issuance protocol can contribute information about the Origin in how it responds to a token request.
-For example, if an Issuer learns the Origin during issuance and is also configured to respond in some way on the basis of that information, that response can reveal information to the Attester.
+For example, if an Issuer learns the Origin during issuance and is also configured to respond in some way on the basis of that information, and the Client interacts with the Issuer transitively through the Attester, that response can reveal information to the Attester.
 - Token.
 The token produced by the issuance protocol can contain information from the issuance context.
 In particular, depending on the issuance protocol,